PeterVranken/ST4ForOctave/trunk/readMe.md

     some samples will fail to locate the required templates
 -   Open an Octave session.
 Ensure that the Java class path contains

-    -   the StringTemplate V4 jar file, `ST-4.0.8.jar`
+    -   the jar file with StringTemplate V4.3, `antlr-4.8-complete.jar`
     -   the interface jar file, `ST4ForOctave-1.0.jar`

     The current Java class path can be double-checked with typing